alexklibisz/futil/README.md

 ## Purpose

-Scala's built-in Futures are a good abstraction for concurrent and asynchronous programming, but they have some quirks.
+Scala's built-in [Futures](https://docs.scala-lang.org/overviews/core/futures.html) are a good abstraction for concurrent and asynchronous programming, but they have some quirks.[^1]

 Effect systems and IO Monads like those provided by cats-effect, ZIO, monix, akka, etc. add many useful features for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.
 This library aims to add some mileage to Scala's Futures without introducing a totally new effect system.